Project31/ansible-kubernetes-openshift-pi3/README.md

 ## Ansible Playbook for Docker / Kuberentes / OpenShift on RaspberryPIs 3

+*This is work-in-progress, it might not work for you and things will change.
+Expect a Blog with more details soon.*

 Here's a playground for setting up a Raspberry 3 cluster connected with WLAN and with Docker preinstalled.

 ### Basic Setup